Escorted Great tour of Portugal & Spain (15 days) from Madrid

 Escorted Great tour of Portugal & Spain (15 days) from Madrid includes:

-Transfer to hotel in Madrid / City tour in Madrid, Granada (Alhambra Palace & Generalife Gardens), Seville, Lisbon, Porto, Santiago de Compostela, Oviedo, Santander, Bilbao, Zaragoza, Poblet and Barcelona / Glass bottom boat trip in Galicia with mussel & wine tasting, boat trip along Guadalquivir River in Seville / Evening transfer to Debod Temple and Plaza de Espana – Gran Via in Madrid, Plaza de Oriente in Madrid, Albaicin in Granada, Historic center of Seville, Restauradores Square in Lisbon, Ramblas and Plaza de Catalunya in Barcelona / Ticket admission to Las Ventas bullring in Madrid, Alhambra Palace in Granada, Chapel of Bones in Evora, Old cellars in Porto, National Museum of Altamira Caves in Santillana, Wine museum in Briones, Poblet Monastery, Poble Espanyol in Barcelona / Train ride in Briones & Montserrat Monastery / Cable car to Bom Jesus Sanctuary in Braga / English speaking tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily breakfast buffet and 1 meal / Travel insurance.
+Transfer from Madrid Airport to hotel / Transportation in a modern bus with air conditioning / English-speaking guide during the tour / Visits in Madrid, Granada (Alhambra Palace & Generalife Gardens), Seville, Lisbon, Porto, Santiago de Compostela, Oviedo, Santander, Bilbao, Zaragoza, Poblet and Barcelona / Glass bottom boat trip in Galicia with mussel & wine tasting, boat trip along Guadalquivir River in Seville / Evening transfer to Debod Temple and Plaza de Espana – Gran Via in Madrid, Plaza de Oriente in Madrid, Albaicin in Granada, Historic center of Seville, Restauradores Square in Lisbon, Ramblas and Plaza de Catalunya in Barcelona / Ticket admission to Las Ventas bullring in Madrid, Alhambra Palace in Granada, Chapel of Bones in Evora, Old cellars in Porto, National Museum of Altamira Caves in Santillana, Wine museum in Briones, Poblet Monastery, Poble Espanyol in Barcelona / Train ride in Briones & Montserrat Monastery / Cable car to Bom Jesus Sanctuary in Braga / Accommodation at 3* and 4* hotels / Daily breakfast buffet and 1 meal / Hotel city taxes / Travel insurance.

 |PRICE PER PERSON IN EUROS (SEASON 2023 - 2024)|